 The duration of the study abroad and the success associated with second language acquisition have varying responses from researchers.
-While Brecht et al. (1995) found that although at least one semester was needed in order to benefit from a study abroad, it has also been shown that less than six weeks can make a difference in a student’s language abilities (Allan, Dristas, & Mills, 2007).
+While Brecht et al. (1995) found that although at least one semester was needed in order to benefit from a study abroad, it has also been shown that less than six weeks can make a positive difference in a student’s language abilities (Allan, Dristas, & Mills, 2007).
+However, the vast majority of research on study abroad is on older students and adults, due to the lack of availability of true study abroad programs for younger children.
+While there are cultural study programs available, full immersion in school and with a host family is very rare for elementary students.
+This makes it difficult to apply the data of study abroad programs to elementary programs.

 Additional Considerations in Bilingual Research

-***Additional information

-SOCIAL INTERACTION IN STUDY ABROAD

-HOMESTAY VS NOT

-NONE OF THE STUDY ABROAD RESEARCH RELATES TO CHILDREN, IT IS ONLY YOUNG ADULTS AND TEENAGERS

 While bilingualism is now generally considered to be an advantage in life, at one point in time it was seen as confusing to the brain and was not desirable.
 This was based on IQ tests administered by psychologists who failed to take into account the cultural, educational, and economic factors that influenced the test results (Crawford & Krashen, 2007).
-Not all questions are culturally relevant and what someone from one country might take for common knowledge is not necessarily a known fact in another, therefore negatively influencing the IQ tests and making study abroad gains hard to measure in an academic sense.
+Not all questions are culturally relevant, and what someone from one country might take for common knowledge is not necessarily a known fact in another, therefore negatively influencing the IQ tests and making study abroad gains hard to measure in an academic sense.